 Product testing is useful for companies across a wide variety of sectors and can help you accomplish a range of goals from improving a product to discovering and correcting design issues with new products to verifying compliance.

-Quality Testing Services has been a leader in product testing for more than 20 years.
+Quality Testing Services in Huntington Beach, California has been a leader in product testing for more than 20 years.
 We offer a wide variety of testing services, including ESS testing, accelerated weathering testing, vibration and shock testing and more.
 We are best known for our expertise in HALT and HASS.
 We can also develop custom testing plans and custom test fixtures that enable the testing of any type of product and allow us to meet your unique needs and goals.

 At Quality Testing Services, we strive to help our customers create the best products possible.
 Our testing services can help you improve your product design and performance.
 Our company is small enough to give individual attention and care to every project and remain flexible with our offerings, yet we have the experience to deliver reliable, high-quality results and optimize your testing plans.
 We offer all of this at a competitive price.

 If you’re looking for a product testing company that will work with you and give your tests the attention they deserve, contact us by filling out this form or calling us (714) 903-1155.
 We’d love to talk to you about how we can help you test and improve your products.